Alex Winter Talks with Henry Rollins for The Talkhouse Film Podcast

 Episode engineered by Derek Olds and edited by Elia Einhorn

-Alex Winter is a writer-director whose most recent films are the documentaries Deep Web and Downloaded.
-A former child actor on Broadway, he found fame playing Bill S. Preston, Esquire in Bill and Ted’s Excellent Adventure and Bill and Ted’s Bogus Journey.
+Alex Winter is a writer-director whose new documentary, The YouTube Effect, is out now in theaters and whose other non-fiction films include Zappa, The Panama Papers, Trust Machine, Deep Web and Downloaded.
+A former child actor on Broadway, he found fame playing Bill S. Preston, Esquire in Bill & Ted’s Excellent Adventure, Bill & Ted’s Bogus Journey and Bill & Ted Face the Music.
 The co-creator of the MTV show The Idiot Box, he made his directorial debut in 1993 with Freaked.
-Winter is currently working on a documentary about Frank Zappa.
 Learn more at his official website.
+(Photograph by Rick Wenner.)